 I just bought a dry suit, and I'm getting wet.
 What gives?

 That is a complicated question.
-If the suit is new, its likely you're getting water in through the gaskets.
-Or possibly perspiration is condensing on the inside of the suit.
+If the suit is new, it's likely you're getting water in through the gaskets.
+It could also be that perspiration is condensing on the inside of the suit.
 It's really, really really super duper hard for any drysuit to keep you 100% bone dry, especially while paddling in whitewater.
 Also, each suit we sell is pressure tested in-factory before they are shipped, so the probability of a new suit leaking is quite small.
 Head over to our page called is your dry suit leaking to find out how to do a simple test on your drysuit before you send it back.

 I was thinking about pairing up my dry top with a pair of paddling pants.
 Won't this be the same as a dry suit?

 No. That combo will be good for overall warmth and splash protection, but if you go in the drink for any length of time, you will be soaking wet inside.